kstar/adventures.github.io/literature/Adding_Observing_Reports.md

     - `date`: YYYY-MM-DD
     - `page`: The `.html` filename (optional if included in description link).
     - `description`: A short description, often including a link and the author's name.

+---

+## General Formatting & Style Reference

+For a comprehensive guide and live template for writing and formatting pages in this repository, refer to the [example.md](../docs/example.md) file.
+It provides references and guidelines on:
+- Jekyll front-matter properties (e.g., setting layout, title, and author).
+- Text formatting (headings, bold, italics, quotes).
+- HTML and Markdown link styling.
+- Image alignment and sizing conventions.
+- Mathematical equations: Mathematical typesetting is handled by MathJax.
+Always wrap equations in double dollar signs (`$$`) for both inline and standalone block equations.